 Put together a very high level and basic business plan.
 There are resources for even a one page business plan.
 Don’t over think this.
 You just need to be able to answer two big questions:

 • What do you need to do in order to get to profitability (your goals)?

 • How are you going to pay for the things that you need to do in order to get to profitability?

-If you think long and hard about these questions, you’ll end up with a good starting plan.
+If you think about these questions, you’ll end up with a good starting plan.
 Be realistic about what it’s going to take.
 Do your research, and know your numbers.
-Put it all to paper, and the business plan will evolve into a useful tool and be your true north for at least the first 6–12 months.
+Put it all to paper, and the business plan will evolve into a useful tool and be your guide for at least the first 6–12 months.
 I put together a scenario for a ‘Plan A’ and a ‘Plan B’ depending on how things actually go a few months out.
 With this global pandemic, I’m working on ‘Plan C’ with the eventual goal of getting to Plan A at some point down the road.

 Generally speaking, here is what matters: